za-uz/sinpy/readme.md

 ---

-If you have any questions about anything, feel free
+If you have any questions about anything, feel free to open an issue or talk to me on the Iota Discord.

 ---